wp-plugins/responsive-column-widgets/readme.txt

 3. ***Four Column Example***
 4. ***Responsiveness***

 == Changelog ==
+= 1.1.1 =
+* Fixed: a typo in the setting page, Min to Max.
+* Fixed: an issue that a custom number of columns with the parameter of the percentage offset for column numbers caused a row not to start from the very first column when there was a widget with longer height than the other widgets in the previous row.
+* Added: the ability to specify the number of columns by screen max width.
+* Deprecated: (**Breaking Change**) the parameter of the percentage offset for column numbers to support the ability to directly specify the number of columns by screen max width.
+* Removed: the ID attribute from the default Widget Beginning Tag value.
+* Added: (**Breaking Change**)the ability to automatically remove ID attributes from the rendered widget HTML code.
+* Fixed: an issue that scoped style tag contained a white space in the name attribute value.

 = 1.1.0 - 04/14/2013 =
 * Added: the *RCW_filter_base_styles* filter that enables to modify the plugin's base CSS rules.